-Efficient, flexible and diverse: career lessons from the gig economy
+Efficient, flexible and diverse: Career lessons inspired by the gig economy

 We’ve all heard about the gig economy advantages, especially flexibility and diversity.
 But have you considered that you can apply those benefits to any work you do?